 The choice of algorithm used for estimating theta plays a significant role in personal parameter measurement.
 This is especially true for theta related to general factors, as it can introduce bias, increase the root mean square error (RMSE), and impact the correlation between estimated theta and the true theta.
 However, the algorithm mainly affects the RMSE of theta related to specific factors, with no significant impact on bias and only a slight influence on correlation.

 When there is a greater deviation from normality in both general and specific factors, the bias and RMSE in estimating theta for these factors separately become more pronounced.
-Additionally, the correlation between the population's theta for general factors and the true theta decreases.
+Additionally, the correlation between the true theta on general factors and the estimated theta decreases.

 The number of specific factors can affect the bias, RMSE, and correlation in estimating theta for general factors, as well as the bias and RMSE in estimating theta for specific factors.

 Another factor that increases the RMSE in estimating theta for both general and specific factors is the sample size.
-At the same time, it decreases the correlation between the estimated theta and the true theta for specific factors.
+Also, it decreases the correlation between the estimated theta and the true theta for specific factors.

 References